hexagontk/hexagon/hexagon_site/pages/ideas.md

 System:

-Components: API, message broker
+Service: API, message broker
-Applications: are a kind of component which is final (meant for users) WebApplication, Desktop Application, Mobile Application or Browser Aplication
+Application: are a kind of component which is final (meant for users) WebApplication, Desktop Application, Mobile Application or Browser Aplication

-For components:
-Services: local or remote functionalities (interfaces), implementations will be *Client or *Engine Ie:
-    MessagingService <- RabbitMqClient, JeroMqClient
-    StorageService <- RedisClient, MongoDbClient, CouchBaseClient

-    SettingsService <- LocalSettingsEngine, EventSettingsEngine
-    ServerService <- ServletEngine, JettyServletEngine, UndertowEngine
-    ClientService <- OkHttpEngine
-    SerializationService <- MessagePackFormat
-    TemplateService

-    MetricsService <- MetricsClient TODO
-    RegistryService <- ConsulClient TODO

-ServiceClient: implementations to access a concrete type of service
-ComponentClient:

 Managers: singletons to manage across an application and/or between services
     EventManager